Near there at the end, I recall, we was hungry,

 the one what had convinced me to sign up with him

-the coat off’n a dead Yankee days ago rather than
+he had took the coat off’n a dead Yankee days ago

-Now, looking back, I wonder, when I go too,
+Now, looking back, I wonder, that when I go too,

 This is the final of two poems dealing with the American Civil War that were inspired by reading Killing Lincoln.
 I recommend that any non-Americans who aren’t quite as familiar with this war, read the explanation accompanying that first post, Sailor’s Creek, as a quick background to understand the key roles of that conflict.